FinchMoscow/AnimatedBar/README.md

 You can use the `selectedItem` property, which returns the currently selected item, or null, if no item is selected.

 You can also disable animations with the `isAnimationEnabled` property.
-This can be useful, for example, when you load and set items asynchronously and want to set initial item without animations.
+This can be useful, for example, when you load and set items asynchronously and want to set initial item without animations:
 ```kotlin
 animatedBar.isAnimationEnabled = false